samWighton/samWighton.github.io/README.md

 ### Previous Employment at [IMB Bank](http://www.imb.com.au/)

-Employed as an Analyst.
-Also worked as a developer.
+May 2015 - January 2016

+Established in 1880 IMB Bank is an Australian Bank providing banking services and supporting community programs.

+Employed as a developer and promoted to an analyst after six months.

 Worked on the core legacy system.

-Sam created interoperability between the core system and newly installed [teller cash recyclers](https://arca.com/solutions/cash-recycling).
+Adding functionality and resolving issues.

+Wrote specifications and reports as an analyst.
+Updated and created documentation on Technology related processes.
 Created web front ends for existing databases.

+Sam worked on the project that created interoperability between the core system and newly installed [teller cash recyclers](https://arca.com/solutions/cash-recycling).
+As part of this project, Sam met with the hardware providers to learn about the systems API.
+Sam wrote and presented a report on different integration approaches.
+Sam created a web page to assist development that showed the XML required to move the machine between each state required in a transaction.
+Most of the system code was written by Sam on this project.
+This project met all deadlines.
+Customers can now deposit and withdraw cash in open-plan branches.

-Wrote a parser to convert human readable database schemas (for the core noSQL database).
+Sam wrote a parser to interpret human readable database schemas (for the core noSQL database).
-This allowed the creation of machine readable schemas and web-based documentation.
+This allowed the creation of stricter machine readable schemas and the generation of web-based documentation.

 Promoted the use of version control (now in place) and automated unit testing.

-Sam was requested to met up with a board member of the bank to discuss the modernisation of the development process several times.
+Sam has meet up with a board member of the bank to discuss the modernisation of the development process multiple times.
 Even after resigning.

 ### Contract work

 In addition to ongoing employment, Sam also does contract work.
-(Australian Business Number: 42530866880)
+(Australian Business Number: [42530866880](http://www.abr.business.gov.au/SearchByAbn.aspx?SearchText=42530866880) Active from Sep 2012)

+#### Finance and market trading 2013 - 2015

-Sam has worked for [Tradimo](https://learn.tradimo.com/about) as a programming coach.
+Sam has worked for the market trading education company [Tradimo](https://learn.tradimo.com/about) as a programming coach.
 This work involved meeting with traders to discuss how automation through programming can assist with trading.
 Programs to assist with trading were created and distributed on the site.

 Sam has worked with several teams of market traders from all over the world.
 Developing for them tools and real time analysis software.
-One small company paid Sam to work for months developing a machine learning approach to calculate the probability vectors of the 'bounding area' the market would move in immediately after a news event.
+One company paid Sam to work part time for four months developing a machine learning approach to calculate the probability vectors of the 'bounding area' the market would move in immediately after a news event.
 Sam is still in frequent contact with the head of this company.

+#### Academic 2012 - 2015

 Working for the University of Wollongong and related organisations, Sam created programs to assist in the collection and processing of data for academics.
 His work has been acknowledged in three papers, one of which he is co-author.